backdrop-contrib/slick/slick_example/README.txt

 The last two requirements may be adjusted to available instances, see below.

+To have various slick displays, recommended to put both "field_image" and "field_images" at the same content type.
+This allows building nested slick or asNavFor at its very basic usage.
+You can later use the pattern to build more complex nested slick with video/audio via Media file fields or SCALD atom reference when using with Field collection.

 We don't want to install unneeded fields, nor depend on Features for something you will not actually use.
 I have seen at least a client site which doesn't actually use Features, but they enable it just to learn Flexslider example,